CNBC Awards

 • Addressing power imbalances in the workplace

-Another challenge lies in the inherent power disparity between employers and individual workers.
-Many lower-wage workers lack the ability to negotiate for better wages on their own.
-While collective bargaining could help, the PWM does not currently address this imbalance, leaving room for businesses to explore ways to empower their workforce collaboratively.
+Another challenge is the inherent power disparity between employers and individual workers.
+Many lower-wage workers lack the ability to negotiate for better wages independently.
+While collective bargaining could help, the PWM does not currently address this imbalance, allowing businesses to explore ways to empower their workforce collaboratively.

 • Ensuring inclusive coverage for all workers